flashmob/go-guerrilla/README.md

 Go-Guerrilla SMTP Daemon
 ====================

-An lightweight & modern SMTP server written in Go, made for receiving large volumes of mail.
+A lightweight SMTP server written in Go, made for receiving large volumes of mail.
 To be used as a package in your Go project, or as a stand-alone daemon by running the "guerrillad" binary.

 Supports MySQL and Redis out-of-the-box, with many other vendor provided _processors_,